Dr-andai/Bayesian-Workfolow/README.md

+# Towards A Bayesian Workflow

+This is a learning repository, focused on grasping maths and coding concepts in Bayesian Stats.
+We start by covering concenpts in Probability theory.
+Covering both Discrete and conitnous probability.

 # Probability Distribution

-This is a learning repository, focused on grasping maths and coding concepts in probability.

 This repository sets to offer an Introduction to Probability Distribution by looking into different types of distribution.
 We'll attempt to visualize Discrete distributions (Bernoulli, Binomial, Possion and Geomtric Distribution.)
 The Code snippets and notes are borrowed from